 - 2022 – The Bridge Music Dance Project premieres as both a live event with nine dance companies and then a documentary film.

 - TOWER MUSIC / MUSIQUE DE LA TOUR – Joseph Bertolozzi at the Eiffel Tower, innova #933 (reaching #11 on the iTunes Classical Chart and #16 on the Billboard Classical Crossover Chart)

 - DELOS’ 40th ANNIVERSARY CELEBRATION!
 ENCORES: 13 CHOICE BONUS TRACKS – a companion to the 40-for-40 Collection including The River That Flows Both Ways from Bridge Music.
 DE1630, Delos

-- PETE SEEGER: THE STORM KING – Stories, Narratives, Poems: Spoken Word Set to a World of Music by Pete Seeger.
+- PETE SEEGER: THE STORM KING – Stories, Narratives, Poems: Spoken Word Set to a World of Music by Pete Seeger on his final studio album.
 Percussionist (gongs) on the track “Father.”
 2-11830, Hachette Audio.

 - THE NYFA COLLECTION: 25 YEARS OF NEW YORK NEW MUSIC – a 3-disk anthology including Meltdown from Bridge Music.
 INN 233, Innova.

 - BRIDGE MUSIC – Joseph Bertolozzi at the Mid Hudson Bridge, DE1045, Delos (reaching #18 on Billboard’s Classical Crossover Chart)